Mick and Kirsty Wettenhall

 Mick believed he needed live farm data to put it to good use, but he wasn’t aware of any programs that offered more than just record keeping for the grazing industry.
 He was looking for a program that took live data and let him use it in planning and forecasting.

 When Mick heard about MaiaGrazing, he signed up for a trial.
-He now enters livestock, rainfall and paddock data via his laptop, though he expects to use a mobile phone in the future.
+He now enters livestock, rainfall and paddock records via his laptop and also manages his data via the mobile app.

 “MaiaGrazing is the only program I have come across that can be used as an effective planning tool to help make solid business decisions for our grazing enterprise,” said Mick.